jlibovicky/class-quiz/quizzes/llms_lect08.md

 3. Quantization
 4. Data compression

-## Which of the following is **not** used in qLoRA?
+## Which of the following statements is *false*?:
-1. Double quantization
+1. RAG can retrieve additional information using a web search engine (e.g., Google).
-2. Low rank adaptation
+2. (X) RAG eliminates hallucinations by forcing the model to cite the answer sources.
-3. Paged optimization
+3. RAG can be implemented over a private knowledge base.
-4. (X) 1.58 bit parameters
+4. The results that RAG retrieves are influenced by the content of the user prompt.

-## What is the Chinchilla-optimal token to parameter ratio in pre-training?
+## What is the principle of test-time scaling?
-1. 1:1
+1. You can get more precise evaluation results by testing a model on multiple benchmarks.
-2. 2:1
+2. You should deploy large-scale models only along with the appropriate test suite.
-3. 10:1
+3. You need to use large-scale models to pass standardized examination tests.
-4. (X) 20:1
+4. (X) You can achieve better results by giving the model more computational time during inference.